Claudia Tenney: Tenure and political positions

 In March 2021, along with all other Senate and House Republicans, she voted against the American Rescue Plan Act of 2021.

+In the fall of 2022, after an attacker fractured the skull of Paul Pelosi, the husband of House Speaker Nancy Pelosi, Tenney and other Republican politicians circulated a baseless allegation that the attacker was a male prostitute.
+On her Twitter account, Tenney posted a doctored photograph of a group of young men holding hammers next to a gay pride flag and added the comment "LOL".

+In September 2024, Tenney sponsored bill H.R.
+9495, "Stop Terror-Financing and Tax Penalties on American Hostages Act", which would allow the U.S. Treasury Secretary to designate any nonprofit as a “terrorist supporting organization” and revoke its tax-exempt status.
+The bill has been opposed by American Civil Liberties Union and other organizations, who have argued that it could be invoked to punish political opponents and stifle free speech.

+Donald Trump

+Tenney is an outspoken supporter of Donald Trump.

-At a January 5, 2021 rally in Georgia, President Donald Trump falsely claimed the votes in Tenney's race against Anthony Brindisi were being counted fraudulently (at the time, the Tenney-Brindisi race was the nation's only uncalled 2020 congressional race).
+At a January 5, 2021 rally in Georgia, then-President Trump falsely claimed the votes in Tenney's race against Anthony Brindisi were being counted fraudulently (at the time, the Tenney-Brindisi race was the nation's only uncalled 2020 congressional race).
 Tenney shared a video of Trump's speech and did not challenge or dispute Trump's claims.

-In February 2021, following the U.S. Capitol attack, Tenney said she did not know whether she would have voted to count the electoral votes from the states Biden won in 2020, but that she would have voted against Trump's second impeachment.
-In May 2021, Tenney falsely suggested that the 2020 presidential election might have been "stolen"; there is no evidence of any meaningful fraud in the election.
+Tenney condemned the 2021 United States Capitol attack.
+In February 2021, Tenney said she did not know whether she would have voted to count the electoral votes from the states Biden won in 2020, but that she would have voted against Trump's second impeachment.
+In May 2021, Tenney said the following about the 2020 presidential election: "'No one knows about what happened in the election...
+We don’t know if it was stolen or not, (Cheney) doesn’t know, I don’t know, the President doesn’t know.
+But what I know is we need to fix it'".

-Health care
+In February 2025, Tenney introduced a bill to make Donald Trump's birthday a federal holiday.

+Healthcare

 On May 4, 2017, Tenney voted for the American Health Care Act (AHCA), a bill that passed the House of Representatives and died in the Senate.
 It would have rewritten many regulations of the Affordable Care Act (ACA) and eliminated the individual mandate and federal protections for preexisting conditions in favor of high-risk pools.
 Tenney also voted for a portion of the AHCA that targeted Medicaid funding by prohibiting Medicaid-related property taxes.
 The provision applied only to New York State, and only to counties outside of New York City.
 Tenney argued the overall bill would lower insurance costs, including insurance premiums and related taxes.

 In 2021, amid the COVID-19 pandemic, Tenney opposed the Biden administration's vaccine mandate for companies with more than 100 employees, calling it "unconstitutional".

-Islamic Republic of Iran

-Claudia Tenney opposes misogynistic laws of the Islamic Republic of Iran and has introduced a bill in the House in 2023 to condemn that government.
-U.S. Representative Tenney introduced "H.Con.Res.7 - Condemning the Iranian regime's human rights abuses against the brave women and men of Iran peacefully demonstrating in more than 133 cities," into the 118th Congress's House Foreign Affairs Committee on 01/09/2023.
-This bill cites the Mahsa Amini protests.